-Phishing is one of the most common types of cyber crime, but despite how much we think we know about scam emails, people still frequently fall victim.
+Email phishing is one of the most frequent forms of cyber crime, but despite how much we think we know about these scams, they still catch us out all too often.

 According to Proofpoint’s 2022 State of the Phish Report, 83% of organisations fell victim to a phishing attack last year.